martinboller/greenbone-gmp-scripts/README.md

 - For SMB Alerts use something like %N_%CT%z in the naming of the report, as shown in the example alerts.csv
 - %N is the name for the object or the associated task for reports, %C is the creation date in the format YYYYMMDD, and %c is the creation time in the format HHMMSS.
 - The script only support EMAIL and SMB Alerts, please note that the fields are quite different between the two alert types, but refer to the sample alerts.csv
+**Note**: This script relies on credentials as/if specified in alerts.csv as well as a working SMTP server on the Greenbone primary server.
+If you're using SMB add the required credentials first using [create-credentials-from-csv.gmp.py](#create-credentials-from-csvgmppy).

 ### create-schedules-from-csv.gmp.py ###
 **Creates schedules as specified in a csv-file.
 See schedules.csv for file format/contents.**<br/><br/>
 Usage: gvm-script --gmp-username *admin-user* --gmp-password *password* socket create-schedules-from-csv.gmp.py ./schedules.csv
-Note: create schedules, then credentials, then targets, then tasks and make sure to use the same names between the input csv-files.
+**Note**: create schedules, then credentials, then targets, then tasks and make sure to use the same names between the input csv-files.
 The sample files should serve as examples, however a short explanation of a VCALENDAR stream exported from Greenbone below¹.

 Example Key:Value pair | Comment